7db9a/desktop-env/README.md

 # Desktop Environment

 The archlinux install was done using archfi.
 Configs and scripts are versioned from $HOME in the Voidrice working tree.
 This README is versioned in work/desktop-env's working tree.

-Excuse some of the yodaisms: easier to parse with my eyes.

 **Goals**